First Dark Matter Search Results From Coherent CAPTAIN-Mills: Introduction

+In the remainder of this section we introduce the physics goals for the CCM detector (i.e., the search for $\nu_s$'s and LDM).
+In Sec.~\ref{sec:ccm120detector}, we describe the design considerations for constructing the CCM120 detector containing 120 8-inch photomultiplier tubes (PMTs).
+In Sec.~\ref{sec:particlesources}, the beam, target and particle sources for neutrinos and LDM are presented.
+In Sec.~\ref{sec:dataanalysis}, we introduce new analysis techniques (e.g., event building techniques and the Optical Model) and apply them to the data from the engineering run.
+These techniques are used to develop data selection criteria for the LDM search.
+And finally, in Sec.~\ref{sec:cl} we present the LDM mass region excluded in the leptophobic model by applying the new analysis techniques to the CCM120 data.
+A note to the reader, we use natural units throughout this paper $(\hbar=c=1)$.

-\subsection{Physics Goals for the CCM Detector}
+\subsection{Physics Goals for the CCM detector}

-The two main physics goals of CCM are to search for light dark matter coming from $\pi^0$ decay in flight in the beam dump and to search for mono-energetic $\nu_{\mu}$ neutral current neutrino disappearance - sterile neutrino signature - coming from $\pi^+$ decay at rest in the beam dump.
-For the dark matter search, CCM will look for an excess of coherent scattering events with recoil Ar nuclei energy greater than $\sim 50$ keV, while for the sterile neutrino search, CCM will look for a deficit of $\nu_{\mu}$ \cevns events with recoil Ar nuclei energy less than $\sim 50$ keV.
-In the two cases, the coherent scattering events will be prompt and will coincide approximately with the time of the beam spill.
-Both light dark matter and $\nu_{\mu}$ neutrinos are assumed to travel at nearly the speed of light, so that their coherent interactions in CCM will generally occur before the arrival of the beam neutron background.
+The two main physics goals of CCM are to search for LDM coming from $\pi^0$ decay in flight in the beam dump and to search for neutral current disappearance (the $\nu_s$ signature) of mono-energetic $\nu_{\mu}$ coming from $\pi^+$ decay at rest in the beam dump.
+For the DM search, CCM will look for an excess of coherent scattering events with recoil Ar nuclei energy greater than $\sim$50\,keV while for the $\nu_s$ search, CMM will look for a deficit of $\nu_{\mu}$ \cevns events with recoil Ar nuclei energy less than $\sim$50\,keV (the maximum recoil energy of the Ar nucleus for a 30 MeV neutrino).
+In both cases the coherent scattering events will be prompt and will coincide approximately with the time of the beam spill.
+Both LDM and $\nu_{\mu}$ are assumed to travel at nearly the speed of light, and their coherent interactions in CCM will generally occur before the arrival of the beam neutron background.
+Note that none of the $\nu_s$'s, but only some of the DM particles, will produce recoil Ar nuclei energies with less than 50 keV.